- Developers have reported receiving the error message Browser: 'Chrome' was not found on your system in Cypress or Docker.

 - Users can tell if their browser is not working if they are receiving errors in the command line in web application testing programs.

 If you’re a web developer, then you’re probably familiar with Cypress, a tool for testing modern applications for browsers.
 However, users have reported receiving the error message browser: ‘Chrome’ was not found on your system or is not supported by Cypress.
-Read on to find the solution to this issue.

 Using Docker to run Google Chrome is also a great way to use the browser without installing it onto your system.
 Running Chrome in a Docker container is also good for running tests for web applications.